trnhokhai/Supplier-Performance-Optimization-in-Supply-Chain-Power-BI/README.md

 ## 📌 Background & Overview

+AdventureWorks is a bicycle manufacturing company that relies on a global supplier network for components and materials.
+As procurement spend increases, ensuring supplier performance becomes critical to maintaining product quality, delivery reliability, and cost control.

-### Objective: To evaluate supplier performance based on delivery reliability, product quality, and cost efficiency in order to prioritize vendors and reduce operational risk.
+###Objective:### Evaluate supplier performance across delivery, quality, and cost to identify which suppliers to prioritize, where risks are concentrated, and how to scale procurement without increasing operational risk.
-### 📖 What is this project about?

-This project analyzes supplier performance using real procurement data from **AdventureWorks**.

-As purchasing volume grows, companies need to ensure their suppliers can keep up—without causing delays, defects, or hidden costs.

-Through this dashboard, I examined:

-- Who delivers on time consistently
-- Which suppliers have higher defect rates
-- Where procurement spend is concentrated
-- Whether cost savings come with quality trade-offs

-The goal is to turn supplier data into clear, practical actions that help the business allocate spend more wisely.
+---

-### 👤 Who is this project for?
+### 👤 Stakeholders

-- Procurement Managers
+* Procurement Managers
-- Supply Chain Managers
+* Supply Chain Managers
-- Operations Leaders
+* Operations Leaders

-It helps them decide:

-- Which suppliers deserve more volume
-- Which suppliers require closer monitoring
-- Where quality risk is concentrated
-- How to scale purchasing without increasing risk
+---

-### Business Question ?
+### ❓ Key Business Questions

-- Which suppliers should we prioritize as spend increases?
+* Which suppliers should we prioritize as spend increases?
-- Are we over-dependent on certain vendors?
+* Are we over-dependent on a small group of suppliers?
-- Where is quality risk concentrated?
+* Where is quality risk concentrated?
-- Are cost savings worth the potential defect risk?
+* Are cost changes (PPV%) aligned with performance?
-- How can we grow procurement volume without hurting reliability?
+* How can we scale procurement without increasing risk?

 ## 📌 Data Source